bxparks/AceSegment/README.md

 in the later stages depending on the objects created in the earlier stage:

 1. The SpiInterface object determines whether software SPI or hardware SPI is used.
-Needed only by `LedMatrixSingleShiftRegister` and `LedMatrixDualShiftRegister` classes.
+Needed only by `LedMatrixSingleHc595` and `LedMatrixDualHc595` classes.
 1. The LedMatrix object determine how the LEDs are wired and how to communicate to the LED segments.
 1. The `ScanningModule` represents the actual LED segment module using